drkhckshr/magic_eden_polling/README.md

 In `mepoll/files` you see additional `.json` files with the most recently listed NFTs in each collection.

 Each `.json` collection file will follow the naming convention of `me_nft_<collection_name>.json`.

+NOTE: Each time the container is run it will overwrite any collection files that were previously generated.

 ## Support